Hot mix is temperature-sensitive

 Placement temperature affects compaction and long-term durability.

-Estimate asphalt hot mix tonnage from driveway area, thickness, and density.
-This calculator also provides volume and optional sealer bucket counts for maintenance planning.
+Estimate asphalt tonnage from driveway area, thickness, and density.
+This calculator keeps hot mix context available while also estimating volume, cost, truckloads, waste, and optional sealer bucket counts.

 Volume: V = area x thickness